actions/runner-images/docs/debugging-failed-builds.md

 ## Step 3: Connect to the VM
 Select the VM in the resource group.
 Click `Connect:`

 This will download an RDP file.
-Open that and enter the credentials found in the JSON file you pass to `packer build`:
+Open that and enter the credentials found in the HCL2 file you pass to `packer build`:

 ![VM credentials screenshot](/docs/resources/vmCredentials.png "VM credentials screenshot")